JvanKatwijk/qt-dab/README.md

 ------------------------------------------------------------------

 For Linux-x64 systems, an **appImage** is available.

-The appImage can be found in "https://github.com/JvanKatwijk/qt-dab/releases".
-The appImage is configured for

-	* RTL_TCP
-	* AIRSPY
-	* SDRPLAY
-	* SDRPLAY_V3
-	* LIMESDR
-	* HACKRF

 Of course it is possible to generate an executable, the aforementioned user's manual